Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 **Duration:** Instant

 Blending together pure energy with psionic force, you wipe the mind of your target.
-Make a Presence attack against a creature or object of your choice within range.
-If you hit, deal 1d6 + Presence hybrid arcane and eldritch damage, and apply one stack of pacified to them.
+Make an Presence attack against a creature or object of your choice within range.
+If you hit, deal 1d8 + Presence hybrid arcane and eldritch damage.

-If you have at least 4 stacks of arcane exposure, apply two stacks of banished to both you and your target instead of pacifying them.
+If you have at least 4 stacks of arcane exposure, apply 2 stacks of banished to both yourself and the creature you hit.

-If you have at least 4 stacks of eldritch exposure, apply two stacks of crazed to both you and your target instead of pacifying them.
+If you have at least 4 stacks of eldritch exposure, apply 2 stacks of crazed to both yourself and the creature you hit.

 ### Essence Twisting